tardate/LittleArduinoProjects/playground/PrecisionTimer/README.md

 ### Timers

-The ATmega328 has thress timers, summarised as follows:
+The ATmega328 has three timers, summarised as follows:

 Timer/Counter0